markoinla/gameplan/README.md

 ## MCP Integration

-GamePlan includes MCP (Model Context Protocol) support for integration with AI assistants like Windsurf.
+BTG includes MCP (Model Context Protocol) support for integration with AI assistants like Windsurf.
 This allows AI assistants to interact with the application programmatically.

 ### Setting Up MCP with Windsurf

-1. Start the GamePlan application:
+1. Start the BTG application:
 ```python
 python app.py
 ```

 2. Configure Windsurf by copying the `mcp_config.json` file to your Windsurf configuration directory.

-3. In Windsurf, select "GamePlan" as your MCP provider.
+3. In Windsurf, select "BTG" as your MCP provider.

-> **Note**: When using GamePlan with AI coding tools like Windsurf or Cursor, the tool names might be prefixed (e.g., with `mcp0_`).
+> **Note**: When using BTG with AI coding tools like Windsurf or Cursor, the tool names might be prefixed (e.g., with `mcp0_`).
 This is handled automatically by these tools, so you can refer to them without the prefix in your prompts.

 ### Available MCP Tools

-Here are the main MCP tools available for GamePlan:
+Here are the main MCP tools available for BTG:

 **Project Management:**
 - `list_projects` - List all projects